aragon/protocol-backend/packages/cli/README.md

   cd packages/cli
 ```

-The only thing you need to setup is to make sure you configure an Aragon Protocol address in the `truffle-config.js` file of the shared package.
+The only thing you need to setup is to make sure you configure an Aragon Court address in the `truffle-config.js` file of the shared package.
 After that, you can start playing with all the provided commands:

 ### Keys